Six Ways to Qualify for ECO Grants in 2024

 5. Eligibility based on health reasons

-If you have a health condition made worse by living in a cold home such as:
+You could be eligible if you have a health condition made worse by living in a cold home, such as:

 Households can be referred by a general medical practitioner, NHS Trust or a health board.
 You’ll need to evidence health-related conditions as part of the application process.